 A FLOCK OF SEAGULLS + Guests

-Very pleased to announce that as part of their UK tour we have secured a rare date with 80’s futuristic legends A FLOCK OF SEAGULLS on Saturday 23rd September.
+Very pleased to have secured a rare date with 80’s futuristic legends A FLOCK OF SEAGULLS at Concorde 2!

 A Flock of Seagulls was started by Mike Score and his brother Ali in 1979 in Liverpool.
 Mike, who was previously a hairdresser, played keyboards, guitar, and vocals, Ali played drums and their friend Frank Maudsley played bass.
 The band took their name from a line in the song “Toiler on the Sea” by The Stranglers, which appears on their album Black and White.
 The band added guitarist Willie Woo, and Mark Edmondson joined briefly when Ali and Mike had a falling out; however, Ali re-joined when Mark took ill.
 They then began writing songs.
 Soon after, Willie left, allowing Paul Reynolds to join.
 They then started playing clubs and eventually got a recording contract.

-Massive success in the USA has kept A FLOCK OF SEAGULLS Stateside over the years with the UK very often overlooked on the touring front so to secure a show for Bedford Esquires is great news for the venue and the legion of the bands fans.
+Massive success in the USA has kept A FLOCK OF SEAGULLS Stateside over the years with the UK very often overlooked on the touring front so to secure a show at Concorde 2 is great news for the venue and the legion of the bands fans.